The New Brunswick Botanical Garden ~ A Garden to Love

 Luc Cyr ~ Sculptor & Storyteller ~ Artist in Residence

-His workshop houses many of his character sculptures and if you are lucky, he might even make you a 'bon homme,' like he did for me and my friend Lucie.
+I spent some time with Luc Cyr, one of the talented Artists in Residence.
+Luc is a fine wood craftsman.
+His workshop houses many of his character sculptures and if you are lucky, he might even make you a 'bon homme’.

 A wealth of local historical knowledge and a lover of nature, Luc is in his element here.
-He is a dear, kind soul and if you enter his workshop quietly, you might even see the chipmunk that Luc has recently befriended.
-Several times a day, this little guy stops by for a tasty morsel or two that Luc has 'squirelled away' for this new found furry friend.
+He is a kind soul.
+If you enter his workshop quietly, you might even meet the chipmunk, Luc has recently befriended.
+Several times a day, this little guy stops by for a tasty morsel that Luc has squirrelled away for his wee furry friend.

-To hear Luc speak of his grandfather will melt your heart and understand why this man is who he is and how he found his wonderful gift to the world.
-Make sure you stop by Luc's workshop, but remember to tiptoe so you can see 'Chip' and tell Luc, the 'Maritimes Maven' sent you.
+To hear Luc speak of his grandfather will melt your heart as you understand why Luc is who he is and how he discovered his talent.
+Make sure you stop by Luc's workshop, but do tiptoe so you can see 'Chip'.

-The Herbalist Pavillon is a beautiful indoor space that offers hands-on activities & interactive workshops with a professional herbalist on-site.
+The Herbalist Pavilion is a beautiful indoor space that offers hands-on activities & interactive workshops with a professional herbalist on-site.
 Learn all about the various health & medicinal benefits of different herbs, flowers and plants, as well as culinary flavouring tips.
 Enjoy herbal teas, aromatherapy, make natural creams, and discover more about edible flowers.
-Partake in a hands-on informative session with their knowledgeable herbalist and come away richer for the experience.

 The Hen House attendants are a flutter, as there is a mystery that needs to be solved and they need your help.
 Some nasty little rascally critter is responsible for the loss of all this year's resident chickens.
 The staff has started an intensive investigation so that they can keep the offender out and keep the chickens safe for next year's gang.